haykpash/store-up/README.md

 # store-up

-- Shoping app with React, Express, Node and MongoDB
+- Shoping app with React, Express, Node and MongoDB ( MERN )